pyscal/pyscal/docs/source/example_clustering.rst

 The value matches that given by the function.
-Once again we will save this information to a file and visualise it in Ovito.
+Once again we will save this information to a file and visualize it in Ovito.

 .. code:: python

     sys.to_file('sys.cluster.dat', custom = ['solid', 'largest_cluster'])

-The system visualised in Ovito following similar steps as above is shown below.
+The system visualized in Ovito following similar steps as above is shown below.

 .. figure:: system3.png